Grid Ref : 084964

 Once iron ore, granite and copper ore were brought to the estuary by narrow gauge railway from mines near Boot, about 8 miles away.
 This line has been preserved as the ‘Ravenglass and Eskdale Railway‘, now a major tourist attraction.

 The Station is at the same site as the Ravenglass Station on the Barrow-Whitehaven-Carlisle coast line.

-A mile or so away is Muncaster Castle, with its splendid gardens and owl centre.
+A mile or so away is Muncaster Castle, with its splendid gardens.
 Nearby, Drigg Dunes, an important nature reserve, are home to Europe’s largest colony of Black Headed Gulls.